microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-01.md

 2. Write the dataframe to the lakehouse as a delta table

 By the end of this challenge, you should be able to understand and know how to use:
--Fabric Shortcuts, how do they work, why are they beneficial and what is required to use them -Fabric Lakehouses, their role, how to create a new one and their different components -Delta, the concept of the delta lake, the delta parquet format and how to read/write to tables using spark
+- Fabric Shortcuts, how do they work, why are they beneficial and what is required to use them
+- Fabric Lakehouses, their role, how to create a new one and their different components
+- Delta, the concept of the delta lake, the delta parquet format and how to read/write to tables using spark

 ## Success Criteria